 - Low count of content.

-- Content is hidden behind Non-text contents like images, videos, GIFs, forms, etc.
+- Cloaking Content – Text is hidden behind Non-text content like images, videos, GIFs, forms, etc.

 - When a website is without a sitemap.